timescale/pgai/docs/vectorizer.md

 ### Returns

-A JSON configuration object that you can use as an argument for [ai.create_vectorizer](#create-vectorizers)
+A JSON configuration object that you can use as an argument for [ai.create_vectorizer](#create-vectorizers).

 ## Indexing configuration

-The indexing configuration functions in pgai are designed to specify how the generated embeddings should be indexed for efficient similarity searches.
+You use indexing configuration functions in pgai to specify the way generated embeddings should be indexed for efficient similarity searches.
 These functions enable you to choose and configure the indexing method that best suits your needs in terms of performance, accuracy, and resource usage.

+By providing these indexing options, pgai allows you to optimize your embedding storage and retrieval based on their specific use case and performance requirements.
+This flexibility is crucial for scaling AI-powered search and analysis capabilities within a PostgreSQL database.

+Key points about indexing:

+- The choice of indexing method depends on your dataset size, query performance requirements, and available resources.

+- [ai.indexing_none](#aiindexing_none) might be suitable for small datasets or when you're more concerned with insertion speed than query speed.

+- [ai.indexing_diskann](#aiindexing_diskann) is generally better for very large datasets that don't fit in memory, while [ai.indexing_hnsw](#aiindexing_hnsw) is often faster for in-memory datasets.

+- The `min_rows` parameter enables you to delay index creation until you have enough data to justify the overhead.

+- These indexing methods are designed for approximate nearest neighbor search, which trades a small amount of accuracy for significant speed improvements in similarity searches.

 The available functions are:

+- [ai.indexing_none](#aiindexing_none): configure indexing using the [Hierarchical Navigable Small World (HNSW) algorithm](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world).
+- [ai.indexing_diskann](#aiindexing_diskann): configure indexing using the DiskANN algorithm.
+- [ai.indexing_hnsw](#aiindexing_hnsw): configure indexing using the [Hierarchical Navigable Small World (HNSW) algorithm](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world).

 ### ai.indexing_none

-You use `ai.indexing_none` to:
-- Specify that no special indexing should be used for the embeddings.
+You use `ai.indexing_none` to specify that no special indexing should be used for the embeddings.

 This is useful when you don't need fast similarity searches or when you're dealing
 with a small amount of data.